Enggano people

 The Enggano people are an isolated, but contacted, tribe which inhabits Enggano Island.
 Enggano Island is a small island located adjacent to the southwest coast of Sumatra in Indonesia.
 The population of Enggano people is not closely tracked.
 As such, no population estimates beyond the year 2000 appear to exist.
 Furthermore, the estimates from 1990 and 2000 are not in agreement.
-The source for the year 2000 estimates that there were 1,500 Enggano people inhabiting the island.
-While the 1999 source estimates that there were approximately 1,000 Enggano people inhabiting the island.
+The source for the year 2000 estimates that there were 1,500 Enggano people inhabiting the island, while the 1999 source estimates that there were approximately 1,000 Enggano people inhabiting the island.
 However, both sources agree that the population is likely to continue decreasing.

+The Enggano people are further divided into 5 tribes, namely Kauno, Kaitora, Kaarubi, Kaharuba, and Kaahoao, each of them are led by a tribal chief.

 Language

-The Enggano language belongs to the Northwest Sumatra–Barrier Islands subgroup of the Austronesian languages.
+The Enggano language is generally classified as being part of the Northwest Sumatra–Barrier Islands subgroup of the Austronesian languages.
+However, its actual classification is controversial.
+Some suggest that it's its own primary branch of Malayo-Ploynesian - or even a language isolate.

+Enggano is known for sharing few words with other Austronesian languages, having many unusual sound changes on those it does, and other irregularities between it and its relatives.
+Some features more closely resemble languages from Melanesia and Eastern Indonesia Austronesian languages than its own West Indonesian neighbours and relatives.

+It is unclear whether its words and grammar derive from heavy internal changes, or that the language is actually an isolate that borrowed heavily from Austronesian.

+Due to cultural and some linguistic similarities with the Nicobarese, there was a theory that it was Austroasiatic.
+However, this has been debunked.